Sage Reynolds, B.Mus

 Under Glass, Sean Craig Quintet (ORA, s.p.)- 2003

-Sage is currently teaching private study (bass, double-bass) at Concordia, jazz combo at The McGill Conservatory of Music, and private lessons (bass, double-bass, theory, composition, songwriting) from home, as well as at the homes of students.
+Sage is currently teaching private study (bass, double-bass) at Concordia.
+He also coaches jazz combos at The McGill Conservatory of Music, when guidelines allow, and private lessons (bass, double-bass, theory, composition, songwriting) from home, as well as at the homes of students.
 These latter, in-person activities are on hold in order to respect public health guidelines, but Sage still teaches/coaches remotely and recently taught an online mini-course on Jazz immersion at The McGill Conservatory of Music.
 Sage is currently accepting new Private Study students for the Fall/Winter (2021/2022).

 For performance listings for Sage Reynolds please visit the public section of Sage's Facebook page, Life in Winter's Facebook page, or Life in Winter's website: